 The Governors at SIJS

 Our role is to ensure that the aims defined in the SIJS Mission and the School Development Plan are the constant focus of achievement for all.
-In carrying out our strategic leadership responsibilities, we monitor and evaluate progress towards meeting the Mission’s objectives; we challenge and support the Head Teacher and his team of teaching professionals as they strive to deliver even greater performance; we promote lifelong learning for the benefit of every child at SIJS.
+In carrying out our strategic leadership responsibilities, we monitor and evaluate progress towards meeting the Mission’s objectives; we challenge and support the Head Teacher and her team of teaching professionals as they strive to deliver even greater performance; we promote lifelong learning for the benefit of every child at SIJS.

 Governor Meeting Attendance